 \subsection{Noise Assessment Accuracy}

 \paragraph{Noise Detection Accuracy Analysis.} To figure out how accurate OSA is in recognizing noise, we evaluate the accuracy and recall on CLIP without Domain-Adaptation (w/o DA) and CLIP with Domain-Adaptation (w DA) on noisy MSCOCO.
 We utilize zero as the threshold to roughly divide pairs into noise and clean sets, respectively.
 Concretely, we classify scores less than or equal to 0 as noise, and scores greater than 0 as clean.
 The Accuracy means the proportion of the clean pairs correctly classified into the clean set, while the Recall indicates the noisy pairs correctly classified into the noisy set.
-The results presented in Table.~\ref{table:acc} indicates the powerful noise recognizing capability of OSA.
+The results are presented in Table.~\ref{table:acc} indicates the powerful noise recognition capability of OSA.
 The remarkable performance on CLIP (w/o DA) fully demonstrates the generality of OSA.
-Another notable phenomenon is that all recall scores converge towards 100, indicating that OSA achieves greater accuracy in noise detection.
-This suggests that OSA can almost entirely eliminate the impact of noise on training.
+Another notable phenomenon is that all recall scores converge towards 100, suggesting that OSA can almost entirely eliminate the impact of noise on training.